heyvaldemar/amazon-ec2-gitlab-pipeline-terraform/README.md

 🪙 **Binance Coin (BNB):** bnb1xnn6gg63lr2dgufngfr0lkq39kz8qltjt2v2g6\
 💠 **Litecoin (LTC):** LMGrhx8Jsx73h1pWY9FE8GB46nBytjvz8g

-## Disclaimer

-This repository contains a Docker Compose configuration that references third-party Docker images. **I am not the creator or maintainer of these images** and have no control over their content.
-By using this configuration, you acknowledge that:

-1. **You are solely responsible** for verifying the contents, licensing, and legality of any third-party Docker images referenced in this repository.
-2. This configuration does **not include any ROM, BIOS, or other copyrighted files**.
-You are responsible for ensuring that any files you use comply with applicable licensing and copyright laws.
-3. **No liability** is assumed for any legal issues or damages that arise from the use or misuse of this configuration and the images it references.

-Please review all relevant licensing terms and only proceed if you have the legal right to use all components.

 <div align="center">

 ### Show some 💜 by starring some of the [repositories](https://github.com/heyValdemar?tab=repositories)!